 One of the most appealing aspects of blockchain for business is the degree of data immutability and decentralization it offers.
 Blockchain shifts trust from central authorities to a decentralized consensus among the network participants on a shared ledger, increasing trust and security.
 A shared ledger means that data on the blockchain is shared with each network participant and everyone has a complete copy.
 In addition, all transactions are performed locally on each node, so transaction payload is also shared with every participant in the network.

 With enterprise use cases, privacy is of the utmost concern.
 For most industries, in particular those with strict regulation such as financial and healthcare, transactional data is too sensitive to be shared on a public blockchain.
 In addition, the counter parties of the transactions either would like to or be required by regulation to know who are involved in the transaction.
-These kind of requirements have led most businesses to pick permissioned blockchains over public ones for their next generation shared IT architecture.
+These kind of requirements have led most businesses to pick private, or permissioned, blockchains over public ones for their next generation shared IT architecture.

 With permissioned networks the entire ledger is guarded against public access and only accessible by specific inclusion.
 Only participants that have the proper permissions are able to run a blockchain node and join the network, or query a node for information.
 Moreover, there are circumstances in which data is too sensitive to share with your entire business network.
 Even with a private and permissioned blockchain, there are many scenarios where the participants may wish to make their data and transactions visible to only a subset of the participants within the business network.